caitp/ghc/README.md

 I frequently want to query GitHub to see what I've been doing lately on different repositories.
 The API is powerful, but using CURL to talk to it is a bit irritating.
-While it would be perfectly suitable to use [gh3](https://github.com/k33g/gh3) for talking to GitHub, I felt like using the raw Node.js http modules instead, to give me more to do.
+While it would be perfectly suitable to use [node-github](https://github.com/ajaxorg/node-github) or [gh3](https://github.com/k33g/gh3) for talking to GitHub, I felt like using the raw
+Node.js http modules instead, to give me more to do.

 The goal is simple: query data from the GitHub API, in order to keep track of work being done by